PrisonTeam/Prison/docs/prison_docs_013_Prison_Help.md

 /prison support submit version
 /prison support submit ranks
 /prison support submit mines
-/prison support submit configs
-/prison support submit listeners
 /prison support submit latestLogs
 ```

 **Version** This is generally the most requested information needed for support.
 Provides general overall information on Prison and it's environment on the server.
-This is similar to the command `/prison version all` plus a few other features such as listeners, and the command cache.
+This is similar to the command `/prison version all` plus a few other features such as configs, listeners, and the command cache.
+This support page has expanded to include more details so there are fewer items to submit, if needed.
+Listeners are dumps of the event listeners for BlockBreak, chat, and playerinteract.
+The blockbreak listeners include any that you have enabled.
+These can be used to identify problems with priorities and other possible conflicts.

 **Ranks** This is everything related to ranks.
 Includes ladders, ranks lists, and rank details.
 It also includes all of the raw save file for these items too.

 **Mines** This is everything related to mines.
 Includes the mine list, mine info, and the related files for each mine.

-**Configs** These are all of the other config files that are within prison.
-These do not include any of the files included in ranks or mines.

-**Listeners** These are dumps of the event listeners for BlockBreak, chat, and playerinteract.
-See the command `/prison support listeners help` for more detailed information.

 **LatestLogs** This will send the latest log file, up to a max allowed amount.